tinee29/ETH---Probabilistic-Artificial-Intelligence-Lab/README.md

 ## Tasks

-### Task 1: Bayesian Optimization for Drug Candidate Effectiveness
+### Task 1: Gaussian Process Regression for Air Pollution Prediction
 **Description**:
 This task involves using Bayesian Optimization to maximize the bioavailability (logP) of a drug candidate while ensuring its synthetic accessibility (SA) remains below a safety threshold.
 The algorithm iteratively evaluates structural features (x) to find the optimal solution that maximizes logP within the given constraints.